-Blackened fish tacos is a happy dish – easy to make, festive, healthy, and scrumptious!
+Blackened fish tacos is a happy dish – happy for the cook because it’s easy to make.
+Happy for everyone at the table because it’s festive, healthy, and delicious.

-Healthy, scrumptious and festive blackened fish tacos with onions, cabbage, avocado and a tasty jalapeño-cilantro sauce.
+An easy recipe for blackened fish tacos with onions, cabbage, avocado and jalapeño-cilantro sauce.

 - Prep Time: 20 mins

 - Yield: 4 1x

 - NOTE: You need a cast iron skillet for this recipe.
 The alternative is to use your grill.